David-Kingsman/Dexvla_rebar_lab/README.md

 # Diffusion-VLA
 Our DexVLA is built on Diffusion-VLA(DiVLA) which can be found [here](https://diffusion-vla.github.io/).
 Paper can be found in [Citation](#citation).
 You can train Diffusion-VLA with "./scripts/train_divla.sh".
 The mainly differences are as follows:
-1. DiVLA utilizes Unet-based diffusion policy as policy head of VLA.
+1. DiVLA utilizes Unet-based diffusion policy as policy head of VLA while DexVLA uses ScaleDP (Transformer-based dp) as the policy header
-2. DiVLA has no three-stage training recipe.
+2. DiVLA has no three-stage training recipe while DexVLA has three stages of training.
+The training is more complex but the effect is better.

 # ScaleDP
 DexVLA utilizes ScaleDP as diffusion policy head that the main structure of ScaleDP can be found [here](https://scaling-diffusion-policy.github.io/).
 Paper can be found in [Citation](#citation).
 The code can be found in this [dir](https://github.com/juruobenruo/DexVLA/tree/main/policy_heads/models/transformer_diffusion).
 There are only two files, one for configuration and the other is model structure.

 ## Acknowledgement